- Activity Level: moderate

 - Watchdog: aware

-Bernese Springer Spaniel Breed Profile
+Bernese Springer Spaniel Dog Breed Information

 The Bernese Springer Spaniel is a designer dog breed that is a cross between a Bernese Mountain Dog and an English Springer Spaniel.
 Although a mixed-breed dog can inherit any combination of traits from one or both of the parent breeds, there are some things you can expect in a Bernese Springer Spaniel.
 These dogs tend to be energetic, playful, friendly, and intelligent dogs that make a great companion for single owners and families.